Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Viva La France!

 Ah, Côtes du Rhône—the underrated workhorse of the wine world.
-I was first introduced to these delightful bottles by a Scandinavian seaman […]
+I was first introduced to these delightful bottles by a Scandinavian […]

 Wine Review: 2017 Titan Cabernet Sauvignon — Old But Not Dead